stacklok/sigstore-the-hard-way/src/04-rekor.md

 Rekor requires running instances of trillian's log server and signer, with a database backend.
 A few different databases can be used by trillian, for this example we will use mariadb.

-Let's start by logging in
+Let's start by logging in:

 ```bash
 gcloud compute ssh sigstore-rekor